Generic selectors

 A few years ago, Portsmouth CEO Andrew Cullen said, the club had to install new cladding to meet fire regulations to avoid being “completely closed down.”

-After this, in 2020, Portsmouth submitted plans to extend Fratton Park‘s Milton End stand, adding 400 seats and improved spectator facilities.
-There were also plans to extend the roof backwards, providing cover for spectators inside and outside the stadium and a new viewing area for disabled fans.
-All of this was required not just to improve the fan experience, but because the capacity was constantly being reduced due to safety regulations.
+Plans also included extending the roof backwards, providing cover for spectators inside and outside the stadium and a new viewing area for disabled fans.
+This was required not just to improve the fan experience but also because the capacity was constantly being reduced due to safety regulations.

 “It had reached a point where it was likely capacity would fall as low as 10,000,” said Cullen.